 Most parts of the tamarind tree are medicinal and offer various health benefits to us.
 The seeds, fruit pulp, leaves, flowers, bark all have medicinal uses.

-- The dietary fiber helps in lowering cholesterol by binding the bile salts and preventing their absorption.
-It is helpful in preventing constipation, binding toxins in the digestive tract and thereby reducing risk of colon cancer.
+- The dietary fibre helps in lowering cholesterol by binding the bile salts and preventing their absorption.
+It is helpful in preventing constipation, binding toxins in the digestive tract and thereby reducing the risk of colon cancer.

 - The pulp is made into a poultice and applied on swollen joints for relief.

-- Potassium effectively regulates blood pressure while the iron in tamarind keeps the hemoglobin levels up.
+- Potassium effectively regulates blood pressure while the iron in tamarind keeps the haemoglobin levels up.

 - Tamarind purifies the blood while it also has digestive and laxative effects.

-- A poultice made from tamarind leaves is effective in treating boils, sprains and sweeling of the joints.
+- A poultice made from tamarind leaves is effective in treating boils, sprains and swelling of the joints.